Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/quickstart.md

 <Assumption>

-* You have a Kubernetes cluster up and running.
+* You have a Kubernetes Kubernetes cluster up and running.
+* You have a Kubernetes Kubernetes cluster with at least 4 CPUs and 8GB of RAM.
-* You have `kubectl` installed and configured to access your Kubernetes cluster.
+* You have `kubectl` installed and configured to access your Kubernetes Kubernetes cluster.
 * You have `helm` installed.
 * You have a Qovery account.
-* You have a Kubernetes cluster with at least 4 CPUs and 8GB of RAM.

 </Assumption>

-## Install Qovery
+## Install Qovery on your Kubernetes cluster

 <Alert type="info">

-Follow [this guide][docs.getting-started.install-qovery.local] to test Qovery on your local machine.
+Follow [this guide][docs.getting-started.install-qovery.local] to try Qovery on your local machine.

 </Alert>